 Have a really cool home made broadcast contraption or project?
 Send, plans, photos or additional instructions to share with the world wide maker space community.

 This relay, allows your stations signal to pass through, unprocessed to transmitter chain.
-When a CAP alertcode is active.
+When a CAP alert code is active.
 DTR asserts pin 4 High on a DB9 RS232 cable with 5 Volts during the alert.
 When the alert is concluded, pin 4 goes low, allowing regular programming to pass through.
-At present this works with DB9 cables for GPIO.
+At present this works with DB9 cables to trigger external relays and supports GPIO headers on Raspberry Pi computers.
 We would like to hear from anyone that has got this to work with a USB cable.
-In future, we will be adding this to GPIO headers on Raspberry Pi computers.

 Kit with diagram and assembly photos of a complete RS232 GPIO Switching Relay .
-Special Thanks to Pippin Technical supplier of parts in a kit form if that has any appeal for around $150 or the completed switching relay.
+Special Thanks to Pippin Technical for this example parts kit for the completed switching relay.
 Full assembly takes 2 +/- hours for all mounting, cable prep, soldering and testing with the OB Alert Player.
 Might take a bit longer for groups that have never built one before.
 Get a group together for a DIY maker space hands on training project.

 Bill of Materials